sbmueller/nohello/index.md

 they can still answer your question, instead of just staring at a "Hello" and wondering what they missed.

+## Call Etiquette

 Some people like to probe with an initial "hello" to verify whether the presence status shown is true, hoping they can determine whether the recipient is near a device, then will immediately follow up with a call.
 Don't do that either.
 If someone is able and willing to answer a chat message, it does not mean that they are also available for a voice or video call.

 Instead of sending a call probe, or asking "hey, do you have time for a call?"
 (which is better but not great), you can try something like this: